fadado/jqt/docs/content/content.md

 ### Pandoc’s Markdown

-_jqt_ accept as input format the [Pandoc's MarkDown](http://pandoc.org/MANUAL.html#pandocs-markdown) variant, with the title block extension disabled, and produces transitional HTML.
-When running `jqt` the following Pandoc long options can be specified in the command line and will be forwarded to `pandoc`:
+_jqt_ accept as input format the [Pandoc's MarkDown](http://pandoc.org/MANUAL.html#pandocs-markdown) variant, with the <a href="http://pandoc.org/MANUAL.html#extension-pandoc_title_block">title block extension</a>
+disabled, and produces transitional HTML.
+When running `jqt` the following Pandoc long options can be specified in the command line and will be forwarded untouched to `pandoc`:

 ```
     --base-header-level=NUMBER                        --latexmathml[=URL]